igor-tomov/ui-platform-test-app/docs/configuration.md

 3. Local config, which is defined in `config/local.<ext>` file.
 4. Specific config file, which filename is passed with `-c` command-line argument as relative path to project folder (e.g. `NODE_ENV=staging node ./bin/www -c config/staging.yaml`)
 5. Base config, which is defined in `config/base.<ext>` file.

+## Reserved keys in configuration data object
+- `clientProps` - list of properties, which should be exposed to client configuration data object by server config manager.
+This key is required by `ConfigurationManager` and throw exception in case of it's absence.

 ## TODO
  - Implement logic with `local` config files